 \subsection{Impact on Transport Parameters}

 Boron nuclei are predominantly produced via the interaction of heavier nuclei (e.g. Carbon and oxygen) with ISM gas.
 The relative abundances between secondary and primary nuclei are sensitive to the mechanisms of CR transport, making their measurement an important probe to constrain the parameters involved in CR propagation \citep{strong2007CRP,DAMPECOLLABORATION20222162}.
-Particularly, Boron and Carbon abundances are extensively well documented.
+Particularly, carbon and boron abundances are extensively well documented.
 Therefore, we use the available B/C ratio data to investigate the constraints introduced in the transport parameters related to diffusion, given the usage of the gas reconstructions.
 In Fig \ref{BCfit} we show the fits to the B/C ratio data resulting from the calibration of the transport parameters described in section \ref{sec:Setup}.
-We note that the 2D model requires $D_{xx}$ and $v_A$ values slightly above typical values \citep[see e.g.,][where $D_{xx}\sim (3-5)\times 10^{24}$\,m$^2$\,s$^{-1}$ and $v_A\sim 30$\,km\,s$^{-1}$]{strong2007CRP}.
+We quantify our goodness of fit for energies above 10 GeV to avoid the impact of heliospheric modulation, which we only consider via the force-field approximation.
+We find a $\chi^2$ value of 1.47.
+We note that the 2D model requires $D_{xx}$ and $v_{\text{A}}$ values slightly below those used for the $^{\text{S}}$Y$^{\text{Z}}$4$^{\text{R}}$20$^{\text{T}}$150$^{\text{C}}$5 model in \citet{ackermann2012} where $D_{xx}=5.28\times 10^{24}$\,m$^2$\,s$^{-1}$ and $v_{\text{A}}=33.1$\,km\,s$^{-1}$.